reactjs/react.dev/content/docs/portals.md

 permalink: docs/portals.html
 ---

 Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
+They _must_ be returned from a component.
+The `createPortal` function is not a normal funciton that can be called from just anywhere.

 ```js
 ReactDOM.createPortal(child, container)